Why Old Operating Systems Never Really Go Away

 It was really another mainstream device—one outside the home—where it quietly won everyone over.

-Only works when tethered to a BlackBerry phone?
+Some functionality only works when tethered to a BlackBerry phone?
 What were you thinking, RIM?
 (Handout photo)

 How BlackBerry’s fortunes are slowly being turned around by a 35-year-old operating system

-Note: Clarification: An earlier version of this article initially didn't specify why a BlackBerry phone was often necessary for use with a PlayBook.
-This was due to a software issue with the initial version of the device that was eventually resolved.